robertknight/approx-string-match-js/README.md

 best of my knowledge, is the state of the art algorithm for the online version of the problem (where the text and pattern cannot be preprocessed in advance).
 Its complexity is _O((k/w) * n)_ where _k_ <= _m_ and _w_ is the word size (32
 in JavaScript).
+It also includes some additional optimizations suggested in [3].
 See comments in the code for more details.

 ## Usage